 OUR MAJOR FUNDING PARTNERS

 The Trust for Mutual Understanding has been a core supporter of CITD’s work in Russia and Central & Eastern Europe for multiple decades.
 From early on, the Trust was both a funder and a partner.
 The anonymous donor set up the Trust in 1985 with a focus on supporting cultural and environmental projects in the Soviet Union and the US.
 After the political changes in 1990, the work of the Trust opened up to the former Soviet-block countries, and kept that dual focus of cultural and environmental support.
-Almost all our work in the region could not have been realized with the Trust for Mutual Understanding.
+Almost all our work in the region could not have been realized without the Trust for Mutual Understanding.

 President Obama’s first international travel was to meet Russia’s then-president Dmitry Medvedev.
 A result of the trip was the founding of the US~Russia Bilateral Presidential Commission, which included funding for cultural exchange programs.
 The long-time state department official Mike Hurley, then PAO at the embassy in Moscow, approached CITD’s partner John Freedman about supporting a next-step in CITD’s New Russian Drama project: New American Drama for Russia.
 Partners for this project were Sundance Theater Lab, Eugene O’Neal Center, Humana Festival, and NYTW.
 One of three major projects alongside two iterations of Beyond the Capital, a program that connected American and Russian young cultural workers outside of New York and Moscow.
 Two iterations: Russia to US (Baltimore, Austin, San Francisco, New Orleans), and US to Russia (Perm, Yekaterinburg, St. Petersburg).

 There were two major supporters of the US/Netherlands Touring & Exchange project in Holland: the Theatre Instituut Nederland and The Performing Arts Fund NL.
 Working closely with Dragan Klaic, Ruud Englander, and Pieter Zeeman.
 There was a major focus initially on theater for youth, and that broadened out to contemporary dance and theater.
 Initially there were partners in New York, Philadelphia, Atlanta, and Baltimore.
 Flemish Director Ivo Von Hove began his American career on this tour.
 Multiple productions at NYTW.